 9. Think creatively

-Story Massage can be used as a sensory cue for different activities.
-“One individual gets very anxious before her eye drops are applied,” explains Louise, “We have started using Story Massage to soothe her before administration and afterwards as a sensory cue that is is finished.
+The Story Massage Programme can be used as a sensory cue for different activities.
+“One individual gets very anxious before her eye drops are applied,” explains Louise, “We have started using massage stories to soothe her before administration and afterwards as a sensory cue that is is finished.
 It has also worked well to help people adapt to a change of routine.”

 10. Offer lots of praise